skarim79/coursera-html-css-and-javascript/README.md

-# coursera-test
+# coursera-html, css and javascript
-Coursera test repository
+Coursera html, css and javascript repository